b3z/reventlou/Readme.md

 > This tool is so simple that most people don't understand how to use it.

-#### Summary
+#### TL;DR

-IMS is a database which stores all type of things.
-It is like a notes app on steroids and without any structure.
-Docs, Text, ... are saved as a "note" and are indexed so they can be found by using a search.
+This is a personal database which stores all type of things.
+Text, Files, Links.
+Stored things can be searched.

+Things are just stored and indexed and found again by a search.

 <div style="text-align:center"><img src="assets/screenshot.png" /></div>

 ### More About

-So as the summary explains it is a database which doesn't have any structure.
-Things are just stored and indexed and found again by a search.

-**Example**
+First of all I hate directory structures for saving old files, small project snippets, nice website I found while surfing the web.
+It works fine for a while but after a while its all cluttered up and messy.

+So now the the idea is to just throw these things into this database and find them again via search.
+So you kinda "google" your archive and easily find stuff again.
+And that's it.
+It is that simple.

+For **example** you need your rental contract again after a coupl years, no problem because you saved it in the database and now just have to search for `rental`.
+Easy.
+Or you need a coupl mathematical formulas now and then.
+Just searching for `circle diameter` and boom it pops up because you saced it previously.

+### Features

+* save files
+* save text
+* url detection
+* search them all

+Ideas to come:

+* editing and deleting (obviously important)
+* tagging - need to differenciate
+* fuzzy searching
+* suggestion on typing
+* (multiple)remote database support
+* shared databases
+* API (maybe want to hook it to something?!)

+**Example how it works**

 We save the notes